6 All Natural Ways To Keep Your Pituitary Gland In Perfect Shape

 The substance that gives beets its deep crimson color also contains boron.
 This element counteracts the effects of too much calcium and also flushes out fluoride and metal compounds.
 Beets also promote cellular health with its rich concentrations of B vitamins.

 Chlorella, along with its cousins wheatgrass and spirulina, helps remove metal toxins and repair damaged tissues by increasing oxygen levels.
 The boost in oxygen is also believed to help reduce pineal gland calcification.

-Cod liver oil contains vitamins and minerals essential for decalcifying calcium deposits.
-The oil, in addition, is also a rich source of retinoic acid, which has been shown in studies to increase androgen levels.
+Organ meats contain vitamins and minerals essential for decalcifying calcium deposits.
+Organ meats are also a rich source of retinoic acid, which has been shown in studies to increase androgen levels.

 “PS” is one of the most incredible natural hormonal regulator supplements on Earth.
 I personally take it every single day.
 It helps the pituitary glad regulate signaling that produces cortisol downstream, keeping your cortisol levels in complete balance, which also keeps your testosterone levels high naturally.

 Healthy Pituitary Gland = Healthy Testosterone Regulation

 It’s pretty amazing when you realize that all the benefits of healthy testosterone rests mostly on a section in the brain that is small enough to rest on the tip of your pinky.
 The pituitary gland is pretty damn important, so take care of it.
 In turn, it will take care of you by keeping your hormone regulation in check.

 The tallest man ever recorded was American giant Robert Wadlow (1918–1940), who stood 8 feet 11 inches (272cm).
 Wadlow’s size was the result of abnormally enlarged pituitary gland.— syabel :D (@syahs__) December 13, 2020